Archive for the ‘Floating Gallery’ Category

 The Floating Gallery has pulled up stakes and drifted off into the sunset!

-I hope you enjoyed June’s temporary exhibits, and will be back in July for more.
+I hope you enjoyed July’s temporary exhibits, and will be back in August for more.
 This month’s pieces have all been sold or retired to make room for next month’s all new art.
 Join the Art Patron’s list to get an early pass into all the future Floating Galleries.